There was a story about this graduate who was looking for his first job in the engineering world.

 However, the key takeaways are the same: show your soft skills, collaborative experience, and technical skills while being specific about what you did.

-Here’s a final example of experience section for entry level Mechanical Engineering resume.
-Observe mentioning of technologies and job-specific responsibilitiess.
+Here’s a final example of the experience section for an entry level Mechanical Engineering resume.
+Observe mentioning of technologies and job-specific responsibilities.

 What skills to feature on an Entry-Level Engineer resume